 Please bring along to the workshop the same WiFi enabled mobile device, tablet or laptop that you have used to post on the Padlet wall.
 This will enable you to continue to refine, and add to your post on the Padlet wall.
 I have organised the Padlet posts so that the latest entry is always at the top.
 This will enable you to find your earlier post by scrolling down.
 You can interact with the Padlet website directly on the blog, or by going to the Padlet link immediately below the embedded Padlet webpage below.

-May we also request that you complete the short anonymised Survey Monkey survey embedded on the blog below, before the workshop, to give us an idea of your teaching background and what you hope to get out of the workshop."
+Please also complete the short email survey (by replying INDIVIDUALLY to our email to you) at least ONE WEEK before the workshop, to give us an idea of your teaching background and what you hope to get out of the workshop.
+This will enable us to customise the workshop to your educational needs."

 Pre-reading and pre-workshop assignment: